BBMRI-ERIC/negotiator/README.md

 An older version of this service can be found in this [repository](https://github.com/BBMRI-ERIC/negotiator.bbmri).

-## Key domain terms:

-Key concepts for understanding the terminology:
+## The Negotiator as an Access Management System:

+### Key Domain entities:

-- **Resource**: Any resource/entity that is made available and discoverable in a data discovery service that has a unique and persistent identifier (e.g., collection of biological samples, research service, specialized treatment...)
+- **Resource**: Any resource/entity that is listed in an external discovery service, and has a unique and persistent identifier.
+  (e.g., collection of biological samples, research service, specialized treatment...)
-- **Request**: A request originating from a data discovery service specifying the resource of interest and the filtering criteria.
+- **Request**: A depiction of a query from a data discovery service specifying the resource/resources of interest and filtering criteria used to find them in the discovery service.
-- **Negotiation**: An access application consisting of multiple requests linked to an authenticated user
+- **Negotiation**: An access application consisting of one or multiple requests that is linked to an authenticated user.
-- **Representative**: A physical person responsible for mediating access to a resource in their jurisdiction
+- **Representative**: A physical person responsible for mediating access to a resource in their jurisdiction.

+### Basic usage example

+Using an external discovery service connected to the Negotiator, the user identifies resources they are interested in getting access to, and passes them as a Request to the Negotiator.
+Once authenticated, the user then fills out a resource-specific access form and submits the request for review.
+Once the request is approved by an administrator, it becomes a Negotiation where resource representatives, moderators and the requester can interact with it.

 ## Quick Start